-- the legal classification of the product - any warning issued by the Medicines Commission, the Commission on Human Medicines, the Committee on Safety of Medicines or the licensing authority which is required to be included in advertisements - the name and address of the holder of the marketing authorization or the name and address of the part of the business responsible for its sale or supply - a statement that further information is available on request to the holder of the marketing authorization or that it may be found in the summary of product characteristics. - 5.5 In addition, the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist must appear immediately adjacent to the most prominent display of the brand name in bold type of a size such that a lower case 'x' is no less than 2mm in height or in type of such a size that the non-proprietary name or list of active ingredients occupies a total area no less than that taken up by the brand name. - 5.6 In addition, abbreviated advertisements must include the prominent statement 'Adverse events should be reported.
-Reporting forms and information can be found at www.yellowcard.gov.uk.
+- 5.5 In addition, the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist must appear immediately adjacent to the most prominent display of the brand name in bold type of a size such that a lower case 'x' is no less than 2mm in height or in type of such a size that the nonproprietary name or list of active ingredients occupies a total area no less than that taken up by the brand name. - ${f 5.6}$ In addition, abbreviated advertisements must include the prominent statement 'Adverse events should be reported.
+Reporting forms and information can be found at www.mhra.gov.uk/yellowcard.
 Adverse events should also be reported to [relevant pharmaceutical company]'. - 5.7 When required by the licensing authority, abbreviated advertisements must show an inverted black triangle to denote that special reporting is required in relation to adverse reactions. - 5.8 Abbreviated advertisements may in addition contain a concise statement consistent with the summary of product characteristics, giving the reason why the medicine is recommended for the indication or indications given. - 5.9 Marketing authorization numbers and references must not be included in abbreviated advertisements.